when should you replace your grow light bulbs

 Lamp Lumen Depreciation or LLD is a measure that light manufacturers use to calculate the estimated lifetime value of a grow light.

-Lumen Depreciation, in simple words, refers to the decrease in light output of a lighting system over a period of time.
+Lumen Depreciation, in simple words, refers to the decrease in light output of a lighting system over some time.

 lumen depreciation